 A legacy since 1978

 After a great run the two moved on to bigger things and SuperCine’s doors closed in 1992.
 Larry moved on to Fotokem to lead the sales team, while Bob went to Universal Studios to become a key member in the development of the Home Video Department.
 The two ultimately retired as executives.
 By 2016, the dynamic duo's involvement in the entertainment industry came to an end, but their legacy lives on…

-In 2017, Jordan Schulz, Cal State Northridge CTVA graduate, and grandson to Bob revived the SuperCine name.
-While in college, Jordan built a strong network with fellow students Christopher Walsh and Aria Jackson.
-The three felt that in order to succeed in such a competitive industry, they would need a solid team.
-The SuperCine Network For Emerging Filmmakers laid the foundation for that team.
-The network served as an outlet for aspiring, ambitious filmmakers to collaborate, learn and share best practices, and push the envelope of creativity.
-Its members would champion a culture of care.
+In 2017, Jordan Schulz, Cal State Northridge TV production graduate, and grandson to Bob Seidler revived and rebranded the SuperCine name.
+While in college, Jordan established the SuperCine Network For Emerging Filmmakers with fellow students Aria Jackson and Christopher Walsh.
+The network served as an outlet for aspiring, ambitious filmmakers to collaborate, learn and share best practices, push the envelope of creativity, and most importantly, champion a culture of care.

-On May 6th, 2018, SuperCine Entertainment, a company built on care, would emerge with a mission to band together with the most passionate creatives to deliver ambitious, thought-provoking work to a worldwide audience.
+On May 6th, 2018, SuperCine Entertainment, a full-service production company built on care, would emerge with a mission to collaborate with the most passionate creatives to deliver ambitious, thought-provoking work to a worldwide audience.